h0tp-ftw/anki-addon-vscode-setup/README.md

 - use for other add-ons
 - make it easy to set up!

-Huge thanks to [RisingOrange](https://github.com/RisingOrange) for this.
-I don't know how to DM on GitHub - I wanted to send a thank-you message.

-## About this project
 - Great for debugging your add-on development in Anki! (debugging, variable inspections and code changes can be done **live**)
 - Allows for a virtual environment with a new installation of Anki separate from your installation.
 - Cross-platform compatible as long as you have **VS Code** and **pip** available.